- Alumni & Donors

-What is the LIEPP?
+What is LIEPP?

-- The LIEPP missions
+- LIEPP missions

 Evaluation: an increasing necessity

 The evaluation of public policies is both a democratic requirement and a necessity when it comes to national competitiveness, fiscal constraints and equity between citizens.
 Growth, fiscal constraints, social and environmental sustainability and regulatory competition require the most efficient public intervention.
 Sweden, Canada and the United Kingdom have significantly reformed their public policies, drawing on academic research of the highest international level.
-It would be wrong to say that nothing has been done in France, but the attempts of scientific assessment have not had yet the desired impact.
+It would be wrong to say that nothing has been done in France, but the attempts at scientific assessment have not yet had the desired impact.
 However, there are sizeable potential gains in growth that can result from a systematic scientific evaluation of public policies.